-What Is the Minimum Credit Score for HELOC?
+What Is the Minimum Credit Score for HELOC in 2026?

 Home equity line of credit (HELOC) loans allow you to use the equity in your home for cash.
 A minimum HELOC credit score is required.
 It’s a secure loan where your home is the collateral.
 You can borrow money against the property based on your equity percentage.